Master of Engineering (MEng) in ECE at Duke

 "Duke-Kunshan International Master of Engineering"

-A new collaboration between Duke ECE and Duke Kunshan University, this international master's degree is based on the Duke ECE MEng program and designed with Chinese industrial needs in mind—exposing students to U.S.-style education as well as modern Chinese business practices and industry standards.
+A collaboration between Duke ECE and Duke Kunshan University, this international master's degree is based on the Duke ECE MEng program and designed with Chinese industrial needs in mind—exposing students to U.S.-style education as well as modern Chinese business practices and industry standards.

 During the first year, students study at Duke Kunshan University (Kunshan, Jiangsu,China).
 For their second year, students are expected to study at Duke University in the United States.
 Upon completion, students receive a Duke University Master of Engineering degree.